 This is because growing weed in Kansas is only a felony if you have 4 or more plants.
 There is no specific mention of the repercussions for growing less than four plants.
 Therefore, many would assume that a small garden would pose less of a risk than a garden with multiple plants.
-When many states have clear rules against growing even a single plant, this is indeed promising for the average home grower.

 Marijuana taxes supposedly can be paid without risk of prosecution, although there have been few stories of that actually being the case.
 Kansas charges $.40/gram of wet (live) plant and $.90/gram of the dry plant.

 The state’s drug tax does not condone the use of marijuana, but it does suggest an acknowledgment that people are consuming it.
-Since they took the time to create a tax for wet plants, it’s probably also safe to assume that they are growing it as well.

 Is growing marijuana illegal in Kansas?
 Very much so.
-Will you go to jail for growing a single plant?
-Possibly not.